Glenn Shorrock: Later solo career

 In 1982, Shorrock released the solo album Villain of the Peace and a single, "Rock and Roll Soldier", on Capitol Records recorded in Los Angeles with John Boylan (Charlie Daniels, Little River Band) producing.
 "Rock and Roll Soldier" reached the Australian top 40 in November but he did not achieve the international success attained with Little River Band.
 Late in 1982 he toured Australia and then teamed with Renée Geyer to release a duet, "Goin' Back", on Mushroom Records in February 1983.
 One of his backing singers was Wendy Matthews who had been a session singer in Los Angeles.
 "We're Coming to Get You", which peaked at No. 6 in October, was recorded with folk group, the Bushwackers.
 It was the theme for the film We're Coming to Get You.
 He released "Don't Girls Get Lonely?" in November.
 In 1984, he recorded "Restless" for the documentary World Safari II: The Final Adventure.

 In 1985, Shorrock released The First Twenty Years, which was a double-LP album compilation of his career work with tracks by the Twilights, Axiom and Little River Band as well as solo work.
 He was compere of Australian Broadcasting Corporation (ABC) TV music series Rock Arena in 1986 and as a breakfast announcer for radio station Magic 11 in Sydney.
 His solo single, "American Flyers", appeared in July.
 He performed on the tour of the stage show One for the Money in 1986–87.
-He appeared in other stage shows including his own showcase productions Go Cat Go (1990–91) and Two Up (1996).
+He appeared in other stage shows including Evita (1989) and his own showcase productions Go Cat Go (1990–91) and Two Up (1996).

 On 25 March 1991, Shorrock was inducted into the Australian Recording Industry Association (ARIA) Hall of Fame, alongside contemporary rocker Billy Thorpe, bass-baritone Peter Dawson and jazz musician Don Burrows.
 In 1993, he re-joined with Axiom bandmate Brian Cadd to record Blazing Salads and three singles for Blue Martin Records as well as a subsequent two-year tour.
 On tour Shorrock played his hit songs, along with those of Axiom accompanied by Cadd and a backing band of Rex Goh on guitar (ex-Air Supply), Kirk Lorange on guitar (Richard Clapton Band) and Mark Kennedy on drums (Spectrum, Ayers Rock, Marcia Hines Band).

 Long Way to the Top was a 2001 ABC TV six-part documentary on the history of Australian rock and roll from 1956 to the modern era.
 Shorrock provided some interviews, "In Awe of The Beatles", "Being Pop Stars" and "Coming from the UK", about his early years with the Twilights.
 A Long Way to the Top Tour followed in August–September 2002 with Shorrock appearing with the Twilights in the first set performing "What's Wrong with the Way I Live?" and "Needle in a Haystack"; he returned in the second set with Axiom to perform "Arkansas Grass" and "Little Ray of Sunshine".